Taming Analog Noise

 Whoever queries the buffer to get a reading then simply averages the N sample points.
 Once the buffer is initially filled, then the response time to a request for data is just the time taken to do the averaging.

 It's important to clear the buffer when significant events occur.
 If the sensor assembly is active only when a lamp is on, for example, then be sure to reset the FIFO's pointers at that time.
 Use a simple semaphore to make a routine requesting data wait until the N samples are taken.
 Or, return the average of the number of samples accumulated until that number hits N. The first few readings will be noisy, but they will be more or less immediate.
-As the FIFO fills the signal will settle down.

 The literature sometimes refers to the buffer as a "Boxcar".
 Boxcars are a special case of the more general averaging technique.